ESL Questions About Japan

 Technology is another area where Japan excels.
 From high-speed trains to advanced robotics, Japanese innovation is present in many aspects of daily life.
 You might come across humanoid robots, known as “androids,” in some shopping malls or museums.

-See also ESL Questions About Austria
+See also ESL Questions About Sweden

 When visiting Japan, it’s helpful to know a few basic phrases in Japanese.
 “Konnichiwa” means hello, “sayonara” means goodbye, and “sumimasen” is an apology or excuse me.
 Learning these simple words can make your trip more enjoyable and help you communicate with locals.